 Back on the road, I turn into the valley road, and it turn quite bad.
 Narrow and with some big potholes.
 Then I passes a large prison, and the road get better.

 I stop many times to see the plants and views.
 Here are some interesting plants, among them three species of orchids.
 The surounding peaks still have some patches of snow, which look odd in this summer heat.

 Some sort of memorial is formed like a gallows, but I fail to figure the meaning.
 Many of the small fields are fenced by tiny sticks and weaved fences.
 Others are with big stone walls.
 A dry river runs in the button f the valley, and here must be underground rivers as well, as the snow must be melting on the peaks.

 The road passes a little community, mainly with what appears to be new houses, but here are a few traditional as well.
 A few pigs roam around in the street, while the cows are tied up and the sheep are watched after.
 On the fields, I see some brown lizards, and I hear a lot of birds.

-I get closer to the peaks with snow, and as the road turn steep, I reach it within long.
+I get closer to the peaks with snow, and as the road turn steep, I reach the snow within long.
 I make a little snowman, but get so cold, I don't finish it.
 Here are still some trees, many beeches and pines along with other species.

-road passes a pass, and turn into real bad gravel and rocks.
+road passes a pass, and turn into real bad gravel- and rock trail.
 I still have 20

 kilometres to the village and forest I want to see, and the views are just